CANalyzer: History

-In addition to its robust bus monitoring functionality, CANalyzer also contains many stimulation and analysis functions for triggering and analyzing message traffic and data contents.
-These functions are incorporated in a measurement setup.
-Users can configure and extend the tool’s functionality with an integrated compiling programming language.

-Data is displayed and evaluated in both raw and symbolic formats.
+CANalyzer offers bus monitoring, stimulation, and analysis functions for message traffic and data content.
+It allows users to configure and expand its functionality using an integrated programming language.
+CANalyzer displays and evaluates data in both raw and symbolic formats, providing a versatile measurement setup.

 Back in 1992, Vector had already developed the DBC data format, which has become the de facto standard in the automotive industry for exchanging CAN descriptions.
 Relevant standards are supported for other bus systems as well, such as FIBEX for FlexRay, LDF for LIN and EDS/DCF/XDD for CANopen.

 Versions

 CANalyzer version 1.0 was released in 1992.
-CANalyzer is available in different variants.
+CANalyzer was previously available in three different variants: Professional (PRO), which includes CAPL programming ability, Expert (EXP) which includes panels, and Fundamental (FUN), with basic features.
+The Fundamental variant has been discontinued as of April 2023.